Portable-Network-Archive/Portable-Network-Archive-Specification/chunk_specifications/index.md

 - An `fACL` chunk MAY appear multiple times within a single entry, each representing a distinct `Platform` + `Acl type` combination.
 When multiple `fACL` chunks share the same `Platform` + `Acl type` pair, decoders MUST treat the last occurrence as authoritative.
 - Encoders MAY write `fACL` on entries of any `FHED.Entry kind`.
 Decoders that cannot interpret a chunk's `Platform` value MUST skip the chunk; extraction MAY proceed using `fPRM` as a fallback source of basic permission information.
-- Decoders SHOULD prefer `Native` for same-platform restoration and `Name` for cross-platform restoration.
 - Encoders MUST preserve the native ACE ordering from the source when writing `fACL`.
 Wire order carries evaluation semantics on platforms that perform first-match evaluation (Darwin, NFSv4) and on platforms that mandate a canonical ordering (POSIX.1e, Windows DACL).
 Decoders MUST read and apply ACEs in wire order and MUST NOT reorder ACEs during round-trip (read followed by re-write).
-- Preserving the complete Windows `SECURITY_DESCRIPTOR` is NOT a goal of this specification. `fACL` carries DACL and SACL content only; the `Owner` and `Group` SIDs and the full `SECURITY_DESCRIPTOR.Control` field are NOT preserved.
+- Preserving the complete Windows `SECURITY_DESCRIPTOR` is NOT a goal of this specification. `fACL` carries DACL and SACL content with a limited `SECURITY_DESCRIPTOR.Control` subset (the `PROTECTED`, `AUTO_INHERITED`, and `DEFAULTED` bits per `Acl type`; the `Platform flags` field preserves the NULL DACL distinction via `WINDOWS_NULL_DACL`).
+The `Owner` and `Group` SIDs and other `Control` bits outside these subsets are NOT preserved.
 On extraction to a Windows target, the file owner and group are determined by the extracting environment rather than by the source archive.
+- When both `fPRM` and an `fACL` chunk with `Platform = 0` (POSIX.1e) are present on the same entry, the `fACL` chunk is authoritative for permission bits.
+Decoders MUST derive the Unix mode bits from the `fACL` `USER_OBJ`, `GROUP_OBJ`, and `OTHER` entries and MUST ignore the corresponding mode bits in `fPRM`.
+The `fPRM` chunk's `uid` / `gid` / `uname` / `gname` fields remain authoritative for file ownership regardless of `fACL` presence.
+Encoders SHOULD emit consistent values across both chunks.
+- On `FHED.Entry kind = 2` (symbolic link) or `3` (hard link) entries, `fACL` describes the Access Control List of the link entry itself, not the link target.
+The link target's ACL, when stored in the archive, appears on the target's own entry.
+Encoders MAY write `fACL` on link entries; decoders restoring to a target operating system that does not support ACLs on symbolic or hard links MAY ignore `fACL` on those entries.
+- When an entry carries both an `fACL` chunk with `Platform = 0` and an `xATR` chunk with `name` equal to `system.posix_acl_access` or `system.posix_acl_default`, `fACL` is authoritative.
+Decoders MUST apply the ACL from `fACL` and MUST NOT additionally apply the redundant POSIX ACL xattrs.
+Encoders SHOULD NOT emit both representations for the same ACL; if encoders include both for backward compatibility with decoders that do not understand `fACL`, the two representations MUST carry semantically equivalent content.
+- For ACE types whose `Extension data` includes an `ApplicationData` trailer (Windows Callback ACE `0x09`, `0x0A`, `0x0D`, `0x0E`; Callback Object ACE `0x0B`, `0x0C`, `0x0F`, `0x10`) or a `CLAIM_SECURITY_ATTRIBUTE_RELATIVE_V1` structure (Windows `SYSTEM_RESOURCE_ATTRIBUTE` `0x12`), decoders SHOULD treat the trailer as opaque binary during read and write, and SHOULD NOT parse, evaluate, or act upon its content.
+Semantic interpretation of these payloads is the responsibility of the operating system's security subsystem at access-evaluation time.

 ### 4.3.
 Summary of standard chunks